ReshadSadik/automotive_client_side/README.md

 # AUTOMOTIVE

-Take your dream journey to your favourite place with a brand new car from us!
+You can find and purchase any car of your liking here.

 Live site to the website [AutoMotive](https://automotivenow.netlify.app/)

-- You can find and purchase any car of your liking here.
 - Implemented firebase for user authentication
 - Utilized MongoDB to store the data and showed them in UI
 - you can use stripe payment gateway to order for your desired car